Pork rind: United Kingdom

 Pork scratchings is the British name for deep-fried, salted, crunchy pork rind with fat produced separately from the meat, eaten cold.
 Pork scratchings typically are heavy and hard, have a crispy layer of fat under the skin, and are flavoured only with salt.
 The pig hair is usually removed by quickly burning the skin of the pig before it is cut into pieces and cooked in hot fat.
-In comparison, Crackling is distinguished from normal pork rind in the United Kingdom by the fact that it is cut from a freshly roasted joint of pork (usually Pork loin or Belly pork), or the outside of a Pork chop, after the meat has finished cooking and is usually served warm or hot, before the fat on the underside of the roasted skin can finish cooling down and re-solidifying.
+In comparison, crackling is distinguished from normal pork rind in the United Kingdom by the fact that it is cut from a freshly roasted joint of pork (usually pork loin or pork belly), or the edge of a pork chop, after the meat has finished cooking.
+It is usually served warm or hot, before the fat on the underside of the roasted skin can finish cooling down and re-solidifying.
 Larger joints of pork from the leg or shoulder when roasted in the oven can produce an unevenly crackled rind due to the curvature of the joint: this can be rectified by removing the rind after the joint is cooked and resting, and laying it flat on a baking tray or directly on the oven shelf bars and further cooking at a high oven temperature or by using the grill setting.